 Texas Secretary of State-This link provides information from the Texas Secretary of State regarding the formation of a Texas Entity.
 The link answers frequently asked questions including what to do before the formation of a business, name issues and what happens after a formation.

-The The Gonzalez Law Group provides legal services to individuals, small to mid-size business and large businesses across South East Texas.
-If you live in Harris County including Jersey Village, Bellaire, Tomball, Pasadena or any other surrounding areas, contact The Gonzalez Law Group at (832) 530-4070 today.
+The The Gonzalez Law Group, PLLC provides legal services to individuals, small to mid-size business and large businesses across South East Texas.
+If you live in Harris County including Jersey Village, Bellaire, Tomball, Pasadena or any other surrounding areas, contact The Gonzalez Law Group, PLLC at (832) 530-4070 today.